davrot/unibrementypo3auto/README.md

     "59492": "Rotermund, D.",
 ```
 In the json file you have the options to add a filter string for the author if this page should only list the publications of one user.
 If the string is empty then all authors will be used.

+# python_code_highlighter.py

+This is an additional tool to convert a Python file into a syntax hightlighted html source code segment for the CK Editor in the University of Bremen typo3 system.
+It uses pygments (pip install pygments) and argh (pip install argh).
+The commandline parameter to this program is the py-filename you want to process.